edzaniBruce51/algorand-song-registry/README.md

-# Song Registry DApp
+# Song Registry DApp - Algorand

-A simple Flask web application that connects to an Ethereum smart contract for registering and viewing songs on the blockchain.
+A Flask web application that connects to an Algorand smart contract for registering and viewing songs on the blockchain.

 ## Quick Start

 ### Prerequisites
 - Python 3.7+
-- Node.js and npm
+- Pera Wallet (for TestNet ALGO)

 ### Setup